DHCP Server¶

 vyos@vyos:~$ show dhcp server leases

-IP address Hardware address State Lease start Lease expiration Remaining Pool Hostname
+IP Address MAC address State Lease start Lease expiration Remaining Pool Hostname Origin

 Hint